 successful apps that attract invertors and get funded!

 Is Your App Startup Fundable?

 Often, entrepreneurs who have not been through the process of obtaining funding mistakenly assume that just having a great app idea is enough.
 It isn’t.
 These entrepreneurs are quickly humbled when they pitch their idea for the first time only to be hammered with questions that they weren’t prepared to answer.
 The truth is, an idea on it’s own has zero value to seed money investors.
 Everyone has the next idea that will “completely disrupt the industry!”; or the next “Uber for ____” idea; or the next idea for an app that will “really change our lives!”
 Mark Hurd (CEO of Oracle) once said, “Without execution, ‘vision’ is just another word for hallucination.”
 Unfortunately, very few app ideas ever become apps, and very few apps ever become fundable startups.

-There are several steps between the app idea stage and the seed capital funding stage.
+There are several steps between the app idea stage and the seed capital raising stage – and even if you know how to raise seed funding, you probably won’t if you haven’t at least progressed your startup to a certain position.
 At minimum, a fundable startup will have reached these three milestones before raising seed capital:

 - Established Startup Team: A single-member team isn’t a startup team at all.
 Building a business takes more work than most first-time entrepreneurs can ever imagine, and doing it alone is usually too much work for one individual.
 Your team should be complete with several professionals that have an extensive breadth of knowledges, experiences and backgrounds.
 Each member should have a specific job that relates to their skill set, and particular talents that add major value to the overall organization.
 When you’re raising seed capital, potential investors will lean heavily on the strength of your startup team when making a funding decision.